August 5 – 9 2026

 Jeffrey Thomas, conductor

-Named after the opening lyrics of Handel's ravishingly beautiful Ode for St. Cecilia, the composer collaborated with England's first named Poet Laureate, John Dryden.
+Named after the opening lyrics of Handel’s ravishingly beautiful Ode for St. Cecilia's Day, the composer collaborated with England’s first named Poet Laureate, John Dryden.
 A tribute to the power of harmony and instruments, a sequence of arias sung by Nola Richardson and Steven Soph will entrance you.
+Handel’s exquisite music and Dryen’s unmatched poetry extol the magical beauty of instruments, including violins, flutes, trumpets, and organ, as their sounds reach into the heavens.
 Also on the program, a quartet of violinists will open the concert with a testament to collegial musical partnership.
-And a rare presentation of Bach's third Orchestral Suite (the one with the famous "Air on the G String") will be performed using its rarely heard original orchestration, making the lovely and lilting dances come to life with buoyant lightness.
+And a rare presentation of Bach’s third Orchestral Suite (with the famous “Air on the G String”) will be performed using its rarely heard original orchestration, making the lovely and lilting dances come to life with buoyant lightness.